preethihepsiba-cloud/flask-hello/readme.md

 Press Y when prompted.

+---

-Step 6: Access Your Application
+##Step 6: Access Your Application

 After deployment, open the application: